MergoldShey/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More on pointers, arrays and stringsin C
+More on pointers, arrays and strings in C